-As a way to create new styles of ATM usage, in October 2018, we began handling the topping up of transportation-related and other types of electronic money.
+As a way to create new styles of ATM usage, in October 2018, we began handling the topping up of transportationrelated and other types of electronic money.
 In addition to train, subway and bus fares, recent years have seen an increase in the ways transportation-related electronic money is used, to include taxi fares and shopping purchases.
 These uses are creating greater expectations for a more extensive top-up environment.
 We have launched a service to address these needs, and the number of transactions is showing solid growth.

 Using the contactless electronic money reader function already installed in our ATMs for topping up or checking balances on nanaco electronic money cards, we were able to add this function in a short time and at a low cost.
-In some cases, a customer will also withdraw cash from an ATM when topping up an electronic money card, enabling us to handle multiple transactions with one visit, which we expect to lead to a higher level of customer convenience.
+In some cases, a customer will also withdraw cash from an ATM when topping up an electronic money card, enabling targeted rather than an area in which financial institutions compete.
+We are therefore providing solutions that use BBF's services as a type of infrastructure function, similar to the way our ATM network has grown, by aiming for coexistence and co-prosperity.

+us to handle multiple transactions with one visit, which we expect to lead to a higher level of customer convenience.